 A subscription can be canceled while pending, but no other changes can be made.

 SEPA Direct Debit requires that the customer gives their permission to debit money from their account, by supplying their IBAN during checkout.
-Customers must go in and update their information themselves so that they can authorize these changes.
+Customers must go in and update their information themselves via the customer portal, so that they can authorize these changes.

-The Delayed payment checkout success and the Delayed checkout payment failed are two new notifications specifically created to help you manage customers using SEPA Direct Debit.
+The Delayed payment checkout success and the Delayed checkout payment failed are two notifications specifically created to help you manage customers using SEPA Direct Debit.
+These are found in your Recharge notifications.

-Once the charge is retried, the shipping records are again updated to pending.
+Once the charge is retried, the shipping records are updated to "pending."

 Stripe may return the following charge errors depending on the customer's order: